Porsche Cayenne review

 The Porsche Cayenne may anger purists, but it's the most versatile Porsche you can buy

-The Porsche Cayenne is no longer controversial - lots of manufacturers make sporty 4x4s.
-That means we can at last focus on not on the logic behind its existence, but just how talented this amazing vehicle is.
-The classy cabin, superb handling and strong refinement have made it a real class favourite, while the V8-engined Cayenne S Diesel offers just the sort of performance you’d expect from a Porsche.
-It uses the same platform as the VW Touareg, and it also shares some of that car’s less powerful engine options.
 The 83.1mpg plug-in S E-Hybrid and new V8-powered S Diesel models are particular highlights of the Porsche Cayenne range, and although most owners will never discover it, the Cayenne is equally mighty off the road as it is on it.
-On the road it is almost untouchable, and would give some genuine sports cars a real run for their money – especially in 500bhp Cayenne Turbo form, where it can complete the 0-60mph dash in only 4.4 seconds.
+On the road it is almost untouchable, and would give some genuine sports cars a real run for their money – especially in 500bhp Cayenne Turbo and 562bhp Turbo S form, where it can complete the 0-60mph dash in only 4.4 and 4.1 seconds respectively.

 Our choice: Cayenne S Diesel

 Now into its second generation, the Cayenne’s once-controversial styling has matured into a smart and well proportioned shape.
 In fact, compared to the BMW X5 and Range Rover Sport, the Porsche looks much less ostentatious.
 Even the range-topping Turbo S with its 21-inch alloy wheels, looks fairly understated.